SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 Additional Resources

-In emerging markets, we advocate for government regulations permitting the use of rPET in food and beverage packaging, and we seek ways to empower the informal waste collection sector in the circular economy.
+In emerging markets, we advocate for government regulations permitting the use of rPET in food and beverage packaging, and we seek ways to empower the informal waste collection sector.

 In developed markets, we are working with industry peers to build collection infrastructures—including our more than 40 years of experience operating 40+ local Deposit Return Systems (DRS).